-5.23 The screening assessment identified likely significant effects were uncertain for non-physical disturbance upon Sherwood Forest ppSPA as a result of site allocations policies ST4 - Bassetlaw Garden Village and 9: Site SEM001 -Apleyhead Junction, Worksop, which make provision for housing and employment development.
-The Bassetlaw Garden Village site allocation lies around 240m away from the ppSPA; however the A1 major road lies between the allocation and the ppSPA, and therefore it is considered that not only would this act as a barrier to the noise, vibration and light arising from the allocation, the existing baseline of disturbance in that location would mean that noise, vibration and light effects arising from construction and occupation of the new Garden Village would be unlikely to be greater than the existing disturbance from the A1 for the ppSPA birds.
-Similarly, the Policy 9: Site SEM001 - Apleyhead Junction, Worksop employment allocation lies 250m away from the ppSPA and is the other side of the A57 major road.
-Therefore, the same conclusion in respect to air, noise and light effects can be reached.
+5.24 The screening assessment identified likely significant effects were uncertain for non-physical disturbance upon Sherwood Forest ppSPA as a result of site allocation Policy 9: Site SEM001 - Apleyhead Junction, Worksop, which makes provision for housing and employment development.
+This allocation lies 250m away from the ppSPA and is the other side of the A57 major road.
+However, the A1 major road lies between the allocation and the ppSPA, and therefore it is considered that not only would this act as a barrier to the noise, vibration and light arising from the allocation, the existing baseline of disturbance in that location would mean that noise, vibration and light effects arising from construction and occupation of the new employment site would be unlikely to be greater than the existing disturbance from the A1 for the ppSPA birds.